Special counsel appointed in Russia probe

 "What I have determined is that based upon the unique circumstances, the public interest requires me to place this investigation under the authority of a person who exercises a degree of independence from the normal chain of command," Rosenstein said.

 Mueller was appointed FBI Director by President George W. Bush in 2001 and served until 2013, when Comey took over as head.
-He will resign from his private law firm to avoid any conflicts of interest, the Justice Department said.
+He will resign from his private law firm WilmerHale to avoid any conflicts of interest, the Justice Department said.

 This story is breaking and will be updated.